graphql-python/graphql-core/README.md

         }))
 ```

-This defines a simple schema with one type and one field, that resolves to a fixed
+This defines a simple schema, with one type and one field, that resolves to a fixed
 value.
 The `resolve` function can return a value, a co-routine object or a list of
 these.
 It takes two positional arguments; the first one provides the root or the
 resolved parent field, the second one provides a `GraphQLResolveInfo` object which